-- 1. Develop a comprehensive understanding of rehabilitation counseling-related theories and policies through scholarly activities. - 2.
-Demonstrate competency in facilitating employment, independent living, community integration, and personal adjustment for individuals who are Deaf or have disabilities and come from diverse cultural backgrounds. - 3.
-Show commitment to professional excellence and leadership through the practice of ethical behavior and integrity.
+- 1. Develop a comprehensive understanding of rehabilitation counseling-related theories, models, and policies. - 2.
+Demonstrate competency in in social justice counseling that empowers diverse individuals with various levels of ability to attain self-determination, equity, meaningful employment, full community inclusion, and personal growth. - 3.
+Cultivate professional excellence and leadership through the practice of ethical behavior and integrity.